4.4. Geometry Groups¶

 RT.add(eye_model)

-As for the legrand_eye
+As for the legrand_eye, the parameters

-and r_det
+pupil and r_det are available.

-parameter specified in diopters, which defaults to 0 dpt.
+There is an additional adaptation parameter, specified in diopters, which defaults to 0 dpt.

 eye_model = ot.presets.geometry.arizona_eye(adaptation=1, pupil=3, r_det=10, pos=[0.3, 0.7, 1.2])